 Concerning the storage of imaging data, both the G1X Mark II and the GX80 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G1 X Mark II and Panasonic Lumix DMC-GX80 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the G1X Mark II and the GX80 are recent models that are part of the current product line-up.
-The G1X Mark II replaced the earlier Canon G1 X, while the GX80 followed on from the Panasonic GX7.
+The GX80 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the G1X Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G1X Mark II was succeeded by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Canon G1 X Mark II and the Panasonic GX80?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.